unixfreaxjp/Strudels_Attack/Attacker_Red_Network.md

 Below is the confirmed infrastructure used by attackers in case of MMD-0062-2017.
+Each IP has a logged record of the hostile activity targeted specific service(s), that is why we put in this RED network classification.
+These are abused infrastructure either by renting, hack, etc.

 This list is maintaned and updated daily basis.
 Shared for the blocking purpose.
+MalwareMustDie!

 ```asm
 104.155.205.70 | 70.205.155.104.bc.googleusercontent.com. |15169 | 104.154.0.0/15 | GOOGLE | US | google.com | Google Inc.